RRethy/ahocorasick/README.md

 # Biblio

-:zap: Lightning fast implementation of the Aho-Corasick string matching algorithm using a Double Array Trie.
-All characters from all languages are supported since matching is done on a byte level.
+:zap: The fastest Golang implementation of the Aho-Corasick string matching algorithm, bar none.

 ## Usage